rsyslog/liblognorm/doc/configuration.rst

     %foo:recursive:remains%

-Recursive fields are often useful in combination with tokenized text.
+Recursive fields are often useful in combination with tokenized field.
 This ruleset for instance, will match multiple IPv4 addresses or Subnets in expected message.